0001-puwit-ICPC/0001-puwit-ICPC/README.md

 ![Banner]((https://media.tenor.com/8XfhFrwNfv0AAAAM/space-pixel-art.gif))

 <h1 align="center">Hi 👋, I'm fong(馮) but you can call me shi/golf or whatever you want</h1>
 <h3 align="center">I was a former competitive programmer.
 I retired in Grade 10 and wiped my old accounts for personal reasons.
-After a 3-year hiatus, I'm now in university and fully motivated to get back on the grind.
+After a 3-year of break, I'm now in university and fully motivated to get back on the grind.
 During my break, I focused heavily on the Mathematical Aspects of Trading and Financial Valuation (check my other repositories for details).</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=0001-puwit-icpc&label=Profile%20views&color=0e75b6&style=flat" alt="0001-puwit-icpc" /> </p>